Proton Pass: 2023

+2024

 On 25 January 2024, Proton announced that paid users would have access to the Proton Sentinel high-security program, which is designed to identify and prevent account takeover attacks.

 On 7 February 2024, Proton Pass for Business was launched, with 24/7 business support, increased sharing limits, unlimited vaults and a dedicated admin panel.

 On 29 February 2024, Proton announced the launch of the Proton Pass Windows app.

 On 21 March 2024, support was added for passkeys.
 This feature was made available to both free and paid plans.

 On 22 April 2024, the Proton Pass Android app became available on F-Droid.

-On 6 May 2024, a collection of security features, dubbed Pass Monitor, was launched, which includes dark web leaked password monitoring and password strength warnings.
+On 6 May 2024, a collection of security features, dubbed Pass Monitor, was launched, which lets users monitor their leaked password, breached email addresses, and password strength warnings from outside sources, including the dark web.

 On 6 June 2024, the Proton Pass macOS and Linux desktop apps, and the Safari browser extension were launched.

 On 12 July 2024, Proton Pass launched a secure sharing feature for paid plans, which allows users to share credentials and other information with non-Proton Pass users.
+This is via shared links, which includes limits on the number of clicks and time duration for the link to expire (no longer functional after user set the setting of the shared link).

 On 8 August 2024, Proton Pass launched its Identities feature which allows for storing and auto-filling common data such as name, address and telephone phone number.
 It also introduced biometric authentication.

 On 9 October 2024, Proton Pass launched a family plan.

+2025

-In April 2025, Proton Pass added support for file attachments within the password manager.
+In April 2025, Proton Pass added support for file attachments attached to individual entries within the password manager.

+On 25 Nov 2025, Proton Pass now has the ability to be streamlined via the terminal.

 Reviews

-Proton Pass launched in 2023 to largely positive reviews but reviewers criticized the lack of features compared to competitors.
+Proton Pass launched in 2023 to largely positive reviews, although its minimal feature set was criticized at the time.

-Privacy Journal wrote that it is "a little feature barren, but the tools it offers are of high quality".

-TechCrunch stated, Proton Pass doesn't have all the bells and whistles of 1Password, but it's a solid password manager.
-PCMag wrote, While short on frills, Proton Pass does a perfectly capable job of managing your passwords.In January 2024, PCMag named Proton Pass "Best for no-frills" password manager.
+Writing for Privacy Journal, Brett Day felt that "[Proton Pass is] a little feature barren, but the tools it offers are of high quality".
+According to TechCrunch, it is a "solid password manager" despite not being as feature rich as 1Password or other programs, and PCMag stated, "While short on frills, Proton Pass does a perfectly capable job of managing your passwords."
+In January 2024, PCMag named Proton Pass "Best for no-frills" password manager.

-In 2024, TechRadar named Proton Pass "Best for privacy" in their review of password managers saying, Although it is relatively new to the field, the company's ethos and reputation are reasons to be positive.
+In 2024, TechRadar named Proton Pass the best password manager for privacy, stating that despite its fairly recent release, Proton was still working very hard on its security.